 Without an experienced Los Angeles personal injury attorney handling your case, you could make some errors that may mark the end of your chances of a successful claim.
 These can include:

 - Failing to make the claim in the first place, as you believe the accident was partly your fault.
 The truth is that, thanks to the legal doctrine of pure comparative negligence applicable in Los Angeles and throughout California, you may still be eligible to claim, if the other party is even partly responsible

 - Giving a recorded statement to an insurance company.
 The #1 rule of handling a personal injury claim is never to give a recorded statement, particularly immediately after an accident, when your emotions may lead to an inaccurate recounting of events.
 Once you have been recorded, there is no taking it back

 - Discussing your injuries with anyone other than the police, your insurance company, your doctor, or your Los Angeles personal injury attorney.
 Do not let the responsible party or their insurance company trick you into divulging details – your attorney will deal with that on your behalf.
 You should focus on seeking medical attention immediately, and then taking time to recover from your injuries while your Los Angeles personal injury attorney does the work.

 Speak to a Los Angeles Personal Injury Attorney Today

-The first step towards recovering the compensation you are entitled to is speaking to a Los Angeles personal injury attorney.
-To get expert legal representation, call us today on 800-602-4010 to schedule a free initial consultation.
+The first step towards recovering the compensation you are entitled to be speaking to a Los Angeles personal injury attorney.